NatGuyton/check_http_improved/README.md

 - json output
 - preset cookie capability?
 - specify IP for URL / do not use DNS (needs transport adapter, similar to https://github.com/RhubarbSin/example-requests-transport-adapter/blob/master/adapter.py)
-- on Multistep, allow taking a form from one step and submitting it, optionally adding values
+- on Multistep, allow taking a form from one step and submitting it on the next step, optionally adding values
 - proxy capability (std or socks proxy)